Gig Young

-Gig Young (born Byron Elsworth Barr; November 4, 1913 – October 19, 1978) was an American stage, film and television actor.
-He was nominated for the Academy Award for Best Supporting Actor for his performances in Come Fill the Cup (1952) and Teacher's Pet (1959), finally winning the award for They Shoot Horses, Don't They?
-(1969).
+Gig Young (born Byron Elsworth Barr; November 4, 1913 – October 19, 1978) was an American actor.
+He was active in film, television, and theater from the late 1930s through the 1970s, and was initially known for his portrayals of characters with "light-hearted sophistication."
+He won the Academy Award for Best Supporting Actor for his performance in They Shoot Horses, Don't They?
+(1969), with two previous nominations for Come Fill the Cup (1952) and Teacher's Pet (1959).

+Young's career was hampered by a troubled personal life.
+Dissatisfied with the quality of roles, his worsening alcoholism caused him to lose several high-profile parts, severely hurting his career prospects.
 In 1978, Young murdered his 31-year-old wife three weeks after their wedding before turning the gun on himself and committing suicide at the age of 64.

 Early life

 Born Byron Elsworth Barr in St. Cloud, Minnesota, he and his older siblings were raised by his parents, John and Emma Barr, in Washington, D.C., where his father was a reformatory chef.
 He attended McKinley High School, where he developed his first love of acting appearing in school plays.

 Career

-Theatre
+Theater

 After graduating from high school he worked as a used car salesman and studied acting at night.
 He moved to Hollywood when a friend offered him a ride if he would pay for half the gas.
-After some amateur experience he applied for and received a scholarship to the acclaimed Pasadena Playhouse.
+After some amateur experience, he applied for and received a scholarship to the Pasadena Playhouse.
 "I had two jobs to support me, never rested, but it was great training and when I landed the part at Warner Bros., I was ready for it," he said.

 Barr made early appearances in Misbehaving Husbands (1940), credited as "Byron Barr", and in the short Here Comes the Cavalry (1941).
 While acting in Pancho, a south-of-the-border play by Lowell Barrington, he and the leading actor in the play, George Reeves, were spotted by a Warner Brothers talent scout.
 Both actors were signed to supporting player contracts with the studio.